Landsborough

 The educational profile of Landsborough exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Landsborough trail national benchmarks, with 21.9% of residents aged 15+ holding university degrees compared to the Australian average of 30.4%.
-Bachelor degrees are the most common (15.6%), followed by postgraduate qualifications (4.0%) and graduate diplomas (2.3%).
-Vocational credentials are prominent, with 44.5% of residents aged 15+ holding such qualifications, including advanced diplomas (12.9%) and certificates (31.6%).
-Educational participation is high, with 31.1% of residents currently enrolled in formal education: primary (11.3%), secondary (8.2%), and tertiary (5.1%).
+Educational qualifications in Landsborough trail national benchmarks; 21.9% of residents aged 15+ hold university degrees compared to Australia's 30.4%.
+This gap suggests potential for educational development and skills enhancement.
+Bachelor degrees are most common at 15.6%, followed by postgraduate qualifications (4.0%) and graduate diplomas (2.3%).
+Trade and technical skills are prominent, with 44.5% of residents aged 15+ holding vocational credentials – advanced diplomas (12.9%) and certificates (31.6%).

 Frequently Asked Questions - Education